DAM Success Stories

 How has MediaValet been able to impact your business?

 “Right now, the biggest impact the DAM has is the time it saves us around asset discovery and limiting colleagues having to recreate files.
-We would spend a lot of time searching for asset and then if we didn't find them, we would have to recreate them.
+We would spend a lot of time searching for assets and then if we didn't find them, we would have to recreate them.

-For example, we have well-designed assets that we use for the website and are labeled with each month, such as “June”.
+For example, we have well-designed assets that we use for the website and are labelled with each month, such as “June”.
 Each month, if we have the original file, all we need to do is update the text and swap out the image.
 But, if we lost track of that file, we’d have to recreate the image from scratch.
 This could also lead to issues with branding if the person recreating the asset wasn’t aligned.

 We were spending a lot of time either doing double work or just spending time researching.
 This is now cut down exponentially.
 It’s also helping improve our workflow, which enables us to bring content to market a lot faster, especially with a global organization, where we operate in time zones that are completely opposite.”